nick-dawson/markdown-cv/index.md

 Senior Atmospheric Scientist, Expert in Operational Meteorology & Applied Sciences

-Atmospheric scientist with extensive experience in community-driven, multidisciplinary research and the integration of **research-to-operations** (R2O) workflows for utility and environmental applications.
+Atmospheric scientist with extensive experience in community-driven, multidisciplinary research and the integration of **research-to-operations** (R2O) workflows for utility applications.
 Expertise in **cloud seeding** operations, **fire weather** forecasting, and numerical weather prediction (NWP) using predictive models like **WRF**.
 Proficient in **Python** for process automation and developing data-driven decision support systems.
 Proven ability to **lead strategic projects**, foster **collaborative partnerships**, and translate scientific discoveries into **actionable solutions** that address business challenges.

 ### Research Interests